auth0/docs/articles/client-platforms/jquery/00-intro.md

 description: A simple, multi-step quickstart guide to setup and manage authentication in your jQuery app using Auth0.
 ---

-This simple, multistep quickstart will guide you through setting up and managing authentication in your jQuery apps using Auth0.
+This multistep quickstart guide will walk you through setting up and managing authentication in your jQuery apps using Auth0.

 ## 1. Create an Application